The Mark Foundation for Cancer Research

 Overview

-Founded in 2015, The Mark Foundation for Cancer Research is a major philanthropic organization with over $105 million in total assets and annual revenue of approximately $45 million (2024).
-The foundation supports cutting-edge, innovative scientific ideas that answer complex questions about cancer biology while advancing prevention, diagnosis, and treatment.
+Founded in 2017, The Mark Foundation for Cancer Research is a major philanthropic organisation with over $104 million in total assets (2023).
+The foundation supports cutting-edge, innovative scientific ideas that answer complex questions about cancer biology whilst advancing prevention, diagnosis, and treatment.
 With a strategic focus on funding breakthrough research, the foundation maintains high standards of scientific excellence through rigorous peer review processes.
-The organization employs 11 staff members and distributes over $36 million annually in research support.
+The foundation has awarded over $275 million in research funding to investigators at more than 110 institutions across 18 countries since its founding.

 Funding Priorities

-The foundation offers multiple grant programs designed to support researchers at various career stages:
+The foundation offers multiple grant programmes designed to support researchers at various career stages:

-• Emerging Leader Awards: Support for early career cancer researchers
+- Emerging Leader Awards: Support for early career cancer researchers ($1 million over four years)

-• Postdoctoral Fellowships: Collaborative awards with partner organizations
+- Postdoctoral Fellowships: Collaborative awards with partner organisations including the European Association for Cancer Research

-• Multidisciplinary Teams: Funding for interdisciplinary cancer research collaborations
+- Endeavor Awards: Funding for multidisciplinary cancer research collaborations

 Priority Areas